junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 For tagging unknown audio, try musicbrainz picard or shazam

 To preview different codepages, try notepad++.
 Then you can convert to UTF8.
-It seems that japanese encoded with a chinese codepage isn't uncommon.
+It seems that Japanese encoded with a Chinese codepage isn't uncommon.

 Mp3tag can convert between filenames & tags, tag search & replace, and import/export text files.